miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Swapped unique car, fixed it's texture and improved Nadia sequence.
 Prevented spoiling secrets of all candidates and fixed Victor loop.
 Fixed claw brother being susceptible to one-hit-kill by Possession.
+Corrected Giovanni Mansion map transition if you return from crypt.

 Society of Leopold:
 +Placed the flamethrower near Bach and Ash's cell key in big cave.